History of the Russian Federation: Russo-Ukrainian War

 On 24 February 2022, Russia launched a full-scale invasion of Ukraine, although it was described as a "special military operation" by Putin.
 The invasion led to international condemnation followed by political, economic and cultural sanctions.
 The invasion also sparked protests around the world as well as within Russia.

-On 21 September 2022, Vladimir Putin announced a partial mobilization.
+On 21 September 2022, Putin announced a partial mobilization.
 He also said that his country will use "all means" to "defend itself".
 Later that day, the minister of defence Sergei Shoigu stated that 300,000 reservists would be called on a compulsory basis.
 Following president Putin's announcement of partial mobilization, massive Russian emigration began, with estimates of hundreds of thousands of male citizens fleeing, many going to Kazakhstan, Serbia, Georgia and Finland.

 In late September 2022, Russian-installed officials in Ukraine organized referendums on annexation of occupied territories of Ukraine, including the Donetsk People's Republic and the Luhansk People's Republic in Russian occupied Donetsk and Luhansk oblasts of Ukraine, as well as the Russian-appointed military administrations of Kherson Oblast and Zaporizhzhia Oblast.
 Denounced by Ukraine's government and its allies as sham, the official results showed overwhelming majorities in favor of annexation.
-On 30 September 2022, Russia's president Vladimir Putin announced the annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts of Ukraine in an address to both houses of the Russian parliament.
+On 30 September 2022, Putin announced the annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts of Ukraine in an address to both houses of the Russian parliament.
 The United Nations, Ukraine, and many other countries condemned the annexation.